GClunies/reflekt/README.md

 ---

 ## Commands
-A full list of commands and their arguments can be accessed in the CLI using `reflekt --help`.
+A full list of CLI commands and their arguments can be accessed using `reflekt --help`.
 Each command has a `--help` flag with information about the command and its arguments/options.

 See the [argument syntax](#argument-syntax) section on how to use command argument.
 The [schemas](artifacts/dbt/reflekt_demo/dbt_project.yml) section details how schemas are identified, version, and structured.